 “Lucky me,” Eron muttered, blinking his eyes and shaking his head to clear his mind, pushing his frustration to the back of his mind.
 Sarya was treating him like a younger brother, as usual.
 It had only been recently that Eron himself had considered that there could be anything more between them, but he was becoming more and more confused by the conflicting emotions fighting over how he should feel towards her.
 Eron knew he loved her.
 Recently, however, what that love meant kept changing.
 Rapidly.

-“Aw, you look so sad," Sarya said playfully.
-"Come on, let’s see if Essa has something to wrap that cut in.”
+“Aw, don’t look so sad,” Sarya said playfully.
+“Come on, let’s see if Essa has something to wrap that cut in.”

 Through his bleary vision, Eron looked down and saw what at first looked like a severe gash running down his upper left arm.
-On closer inspection, although his arm looked bloody, most of the red was just bloody water, rather than rivulets of his lifeblood leaking from him.
+On closer inspection, although the wound looked severe, most of the red was just bloody water, rather than rivulets of his lifeblood leaking from him.
 He flexed it and flinched as his muscle ached, though the arm didn’t feel broken.

-“Awwww, would you wike Mommy Essa to kiss you arm an’ make you feel bedder?”
+“Awwww, would you wike Mommy Essa to kiss your arm an’ make you feel bedder?”
 Sarya teased.

 “Shuttit, and help me up,” Eron replied as he finally managed to put a cocky grin on his face and lifted his uninjured arm.